pegros/PEG_CRMA/help/sfpegMassActionCmp.md

 3. action execution (progressive in batches)
 4. action execution summary

-Typically, after having triggered the operation, the optional filtering happens and the step #2 popup form gets displayed.
+Typically, after having triggered the operation, the (optional) filtering happens and the step #2 popup form gets displayed.

 ![Action Confirmation Screen](/media/sfpegMassActionStep2.png)

 Once the user enters the required data and confirms the operation, the execution is launched and a progress bar is displayed.

 ![Action Execution Screen](/media/sfpegMassActionStep3.png)

-Once all records have been processed a summary of the operation is presented, highlightning failures vs succcesses.
+Once all records have been processed a summary of the operation is presented, with details about failures vs succcesses.

 ![Action Summary Screen](/media/sfpegMassActionStep4.png)

 After having closed the operation popup, the user gets back to the original list, with status information for each processed record.

 ![Main Action Screen with Status Display](/media/sfpegMassActionStep5.png)